keystonejs/keystone/.changeset/cyan-walls-attend.md

 '@keystonejs/keystone': minor
 ---

-Fixes a bug with schema generation and display in the AdminUI when a list contains only fields where access control is false.
+Fixed a bug with schema generation and display in the AdminUI when a list contains only fields where access control is false.